 - a security token offering term sheet generator.

 Law firms need to do much more than just digitalize parts of their legal work – they need to digitalize their business model.
-We were pleased to announce the launch of Ashurst Digital Ventures, Ashurst Advance’s in-house development and investment arm, which focuses on developing innovative technology-based solutions for our clients.
-We partner with our clients to design and develop digital products and transform the way they use our legal services using the latest technology.
+Ashurst Digital Ventures, Ashurst Advance’s in-house development and investment arm, recently launched and focuses on developing innovative technology-based solutions for our clients.
+Partnerships with clients design and develop digital products and transform the way they use legal services using the latest technology.

-Finally, our strategy also includes strategic alliances with selected technology providers, as we believe that our focus must be on delivering excellent results for our clients and that the best way to achieve this is to combine our own legal expertise and talent with the best technologies available in the market.
+Finally, the strategy also includes alliances with selected technology providers, so focus can stay on delivering excellent results for clients – and the best way to achieve this is to combine legal expertise and talent with the best technologies available in the market.